Palatka, Florida: History

-He built a mansion and laid out a village, but trouble beleaguered the "ideal society".
-In 1770, a disgruntled overseer sold over 1,000 of his employer's cattle and disappeared with the money.
+He built a mansion and laid out a village, but trouble beleaguered his "ideal society".
+In 1770, a disgruntled overseer sold more than 1,000 of his employer's cattle and disappeared with the money.
 Rolle hired new overseers and bought more slaves, but the plantation failed to prosper.

-When Spain resumed control of Florida in 1783, Rolle abandoned the colony and chartered a ship to carry his household belongings, livestock and slaves to a 2,000 acre estate on Great Exuma in the Bahamas.
-The point, in East Palatka, is still called Rollestown.
+When Spain resumed control of Florida in 1783 for a period, Rolle abandoned the colony and chartered a ship to carry his household belongings, livestock and slaves to a 2,000 acre estate on Great Exuma in the Bahamas.
+This point of land, in East Palatka, is still called Rollestown.